 The generated table of coordinates provides information for graphical construction of the various lines that make up the horizontal sundial.
-Coordinates for the hour lines, declination lines and analemma are tabulated using both Cartesian and polar format.
-Cartesian coordinates are given in millimeters from the origin at point A. Polar coordinates are referenced to the fixed point B (pole) with the radial coordinate given in millimeters and the angular coordinate given in degrees with a convention of positive angles defined counterclockwise from the horizontal
+Coordinates for the hour lines, declination lines and analemma are tabulated using both Cartesian (x and y in millimeters) and polar format (radius in millimeters and angle in degrees).

+Cartesian coordinates are given in millimeters from the origin at point A with the X-axis towards the right and the Y-axis towards the top.

+Polar coordinates are given with respect to the fixed-point B (pole) with the radial coordinate given in millimeters and the angular coordinate given in degrees with a convention of positive angles defined counterclockwise from the horizontal